thtran97/Local-Search-for-SAT/README.md

         T = react(Tf, X_F, X_I)
 ```

-Note: In fact, the choice of non-obvilious objective function is a challenge w.r.t. different instances.
+Note: In fact, the choice of non-oblivious objective function is a challenge w.r.t. different instances.
 That's why in this implementation, I only use OLS function for finding local the optimum, but theoretically, a NOB should be implemented.

 ***Reactive search => Reinforcement learning for heuristics***